#PickUp5 Litter Clean-up Initiative

 Just Pick Up 5 – Five pieces of litter.
 Every time you go on a walk, are at the park, or a soccer game (you get the idea).
 Doable, right?

-Take a photo of yourself flashing your five fingers and the five pieces of litter you picked up and email it to email@example.com or share it with us on Facebook or twitter and tag it with #PickUp5
+Take a photo of yourself flashing your five fingers and the five pieces of litter you picked up and share it on Facebook, twitter, or Instagram with the hashtag #PickUp5.
+Tag us @ScarceEcoEd and five of your friends, challenging them to do the same.
+You can also email photos to us at email@example.com.

 But does it help?
 You bet ya!
 Not only have you picked up litter but you’re modeling good behavior that can be contagious.
 The more people see others caring about cleaning up their community on their everyday jaunts outside, the more likely they are to do it themselves.